-IEEE 802.22.1-2010 uses direct sequence spread spectrum (DSSS) which is a proven technology that has been widely adopted in many standards based products for more than a decade.
+IEEE 802.22.1-2010 uses direct sequence spread spectrum (DSSS) which is a proven technology that has been widely adopted in many standards based products for more than a decade and it has been reasonably tested.
 The cost factors to implement DSSS and TDMA based MAC are well known today.
-Since this will be an inexpensive broadcast mode technology, that will always be in a transmit mode, the testing of these systems is expected to be reasonable in terms of the cost and schedule.